karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 ```
 This app dequeues a message from a RabbitMq queue and stores the message content into a Redis cache database and also.

-The instrumentation part for dequeuing the message from RabbitMq looks exactly the same as the snippet I have put on the App3 section.

-The instrumentation for Redis is a little more problematic, the issue is that the
+The instrumentation part for dequeuing the message from RabbitMq looks exactly the same as the snippet I have put on the App2 section.
+The instrumentation for Redis is a little more problematic.

-AddRedisInstrumentation extension method needs the instance of the ConnectionMultiplexer.
+The issue when trying to instrument Redis is that the AddRedisInstrumentation extension method needs an instance of the Redis ConnectionMultiplexer.

-If you're using an IDistributedCache interface and the AddStackExchangeRedisCache to setup the RedisCache class the ConnectionMultiplexer is not publicly accesible.
+If you're using an IDistributedCache interface and the AddStackExchangeRedisCache extension method to setup the RedisCache class, like this one:

 ```csharp
 services.AddStackExchangeRedisCache(options =>